codevence/fair-wizard-guide/docs/applications/admin-center/settings/system/support.rst

 Support
 *******

 These settings also allow us to configure **Support Email** that users can use to request help or report issues.
-Similarly **Support Site Name** and **Support Site URL** can be used in case we want users to create tickets in issue tracker of some repository, e.g., on GitHub. **Support Site Icon** can also be configured, using `Font Awesome <https://fontawesome.com/v6/search?o=r&m=free>`_.
+Similarly **Support Site Name** and **Support Site URL** can be used in case we want users to create tickets in an issue tracker for a repository, e.g., on GitHub. **Support Site Icon** can also be configured, using `Font Awesome <https://fontawesome.com/v6/search?o=r&m=free>`_.
 These support links together with an icon are then shown in :guilabel:`Report issue` modal window.

 ..
 NOTE::